johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 **Do not change anything inside the MEW folder**
 If you change anything inside the MEW folder it my break the application.

+If you want to, you may now go back to your **Downloads** folder and delete the ZIP file: **MyEtherWalletOffline-master.zip**.
+You may also delete the extracted folder: **MyEtherWalletOffline-master**.
+You will not need these anymore.

 #### Change the Chrome Browser Settings So That MyEtherWallet Will Run When Chrome Starts.
 Open the **Chrome** browser by clicking the second icon from the top left on the **Start Bar**.